The word leader is not a synonym for manager. Everyone can be a leader. Leader is defined as:

 a person or thing that leads.

-The word leader is not a synonym of manager.
-Everyone is a leader.
 It’s entirely possible for a people manager to be a poor leader (which would be bad).
-Likewise, an individual contributor who’s a great leader might be a horrible people manager (which would be good as long as he/she stays an individual contributor).
+Likewise, an individual contributor who’s a great leader might be a horrible people manager (which is great as long as he/she stays an individual contributor).
 The only question is how well each individual leads.
 The Leadership Principles provide a framework for all of us to become better leaders.

 Learn and be curious

 Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.

 Given this LP, as an individual contributor do you…

 - Take time to learn something new or understand your systems better; read a book, watch a training video, build a PoC?